danielvartan/mastersthesis/README.md

 You can find the thesis citation below.

-    Vartanian, D. (2023).
-Ecology of sleep and circadian phenotypes of the Brazilian population [Master's thesis, University of São Paulo].
+    Vartanian, D. (2024).
+Is latitude associated with the regulation of circadian rhythms in humans?
+[Master's thesis, University of São Paulo]. https://github.com/danielvartan/mastersthesis

 A BibTeX entry for LaTeX users is

     @mastersthesis{vartanian_2023,
-      title = {Ecology of sleep and circadian phenotypes of the Brazilian population}, author = {Daniel Vartanian},
+      title = {Is latitude associated with the regulation of circadian rhythms in humans?}, author = {Daniel Vartanian},
-      year = {2023},
+      year = {2024},
       address = {São Paulo},
       school  = {University of São Paulo},
       langid = {en-us},